Podcast: Play in new window | Download

-This week we’re joined by Steve Latham, CEO and founder of Banyan Hills Technologies, to discuss how to actually use IoT solutions and then implement their influence in your marketing.
+This week we’re joined by Steve Latham, CEO and founder of Banyan Hills Technologies.
+He came to discuss how to actually use IoT solutions in manufacturing and then implement their influence in your marketing.
 But first of all, let’s answer the first easy question about this trend.

 1. WHAT IS ‘IoT’?

-The “Internet of Things” is the practice of connecting any machine or device to the internet to then monitor the data it produces; and perhaps create automatic reactions for your business to take based on that data.
+The “Internet of Things” is the practice of connecting any machine or device to the internet to then monitor the data it produces.
+It can also create automatic reactions for your business to take based on that data.

-Even if the definition of IoT seems unfamiliar at first glance, you’ve probably seen these devices already entering the market, like a smart doorbell or smart thermostat.
+Even if the definition of IoT seems unfamiliar at first glance, you’ve probably seen these devices already entering the market.
+Ever seen a smart doorbell or smart thermostat?

-IoT products are becoming even more commonplace in households – whether it be lights or locks you can control on your phone, or a robot vacuum that can also use the data from its wanderings to map out the floor plan to your home.
+IoT products are becoming even more commonplace in households.
+It could be lights or locks you can control on your phone, or a robot vacuum that can also use the data from its wanderings to map out the floor plan to your home.

-In short, everyday people are getting used to connected devices in their own lives – and it’s changing their expectations of what “new and innovative” technologies look like.
+In short, everyday people are getting used to connected devices in their own lives.
+It’s changing their expectations of what “new and innovative” technologies look like.
 That means when clients walk into your industrial or manufacturing facility, they’re going to look more and more for these inter-connected devices to gauge how revolutionary your business is.

 “Consumers are starting to get an education on what IoT really is…and now [they] expect that the same types of experiences…are now replicated inside of these big enterprises.”

-So while IoT might put a bit of pressure on companies to innovate…the truth is that any business trying to reduce costs and increase revenues will find that IoT can help them do just that.
+Yes, IoT might put a bit of pressure on companies to innovate.
+But the truth is that any business trying to reduce costs and increase revenues will find that IoT solutions can help them do just that.

 Take a casino.
 The building could have thousands of connected devices, as well as dozens or hundreds of returning or VIP customers in their database.

-Now imagine each device changing its appearance or displays – different colors, different ads, different music, different experiences – based on recognized customers passing through different areas on the casino floor.
+Now imagine each device changing its appearance or displays.
+Different colors, different ads, different music, different experiences…based on recognized customers passing through different areas on the casino floor.
 Personalization like that is huge – especially in marketing!
-And this concept isn’t just an idea: Banyan Hills is already working it into reality with their own customers.
+And this concept isn’t just an mere idea floating in the void.
+Banyan Hills is already working it into reality with their own customers.

 And IoT has plenty of applications from an industrial standpoint, too.

-Manufacturing and industrial companies naturally have to monitor a lot of factors closely: measurements, temperatures, resources, inventory…and all of those factors have an impact on expenses, whether blatant or not.
+Manufacturing and industrial companies naturally have to monitor a lot of factors closely.
+Measurements, temperatures, resources, inventory, and beyond.
+All of those factors have an impact on expenses, whether blatant or not.

 Imagine if you could track expenses more closely and then show proof of cost reduction in different departments.